Origen-SDK/rfcs/text/0000-origen-vector-format.md

 Each line can have multiple pin operations before the cycle, separate by a semi-colon.

-Here to drive the TDI pin before doing 3 cycles:
+Here to drive the TDI pin to 1 before waiting 3 cycles:

 ~~~
 tdi,drive,b1;3